 - Local Libraries – have summer fun things to do!
 Most local libraries have summer reading programs and creatively fun, FREE events.

 - Make Your Own Slip ‘n Slide – Purchase a painter’s plastic sheet and place it on a small hill outside.
 Spray consistently with a hose while the kids take a running start and slide down.
 Here’s how to make one – it’s EASY.

-- A-Z Photo Adventure – If they don’t use a phone, give the kids yours (or a kid-friendly digital camera and have them take pictures outside of different objects that start with each letter of the alphabet.
+- A-Z Photo Adventure – If they don’t use a phone, give the kids yours (or a kid-friendly digital camera) and have them take pictures outside of different objects that start with each letter of the alphabet.
 Then put together a photo slideshow to music.

 - Field Trips to New Playgrounds – Take the kids to a different park playground or school playground each time you want to visit a park.
 It’s like a new adventure every time, and they can’t wait to see what kind of play structure the “new” school has.
 Take pics and talk about your favorite local playgrounds.
 If you need help finding them, try out Parks Directory.

 - Neighborhood Playdates – Work out a deal with the neighbors to trade kids every now and then.
 It’s a break for you if they are at the neighbor’s house, or if the kids are occupied and busy playing at your house.
 Work out arrangements with the parents to rotate playdates and don’t forget playdate etiquette!

 - Sidewalk Chalk Win Lose or Draw – Write down simple picture ideas on squares of paper and put in a bowl.
 Each kid picks from the bowl and draws the picture on the pavement with sidewalk chalk.
 If someone can guess what it is, that player gets a point.

 - Nature Scavenger Hunt – By creating a nature scavenger hunt for kids, you can empower them to use their senses and natural curiosity while being outside in the fresh air and sunshine.